Senior Data Scientist, Minnesota, 2017-01

 The current state of the art diagnostic tools for clinicians are limited to questionnaires and subjective analysis of lifestyle and emotional response.
 To help us to continue to provide objective, biomarker-based analytical tools to clinicians at the point of patient contact, we need passionate visionaries who seek to reduce the impact of psychological disorders and aid in proper diagnosis.
 If you want a career that will challenge and engage you and one where the reward of seeing people get the support and help they need, then Medibio may be the place for you.

 Medibio has compiled the world’s largest dataset of physiologic recordings combined with associated psychiatric assessment.
 The company is now seeking a top notch Senior Data Scientist for our Melbourne office.
-This Data Scientist will join a world-wide team made up of fascinating people in order to help us establish a presence in the land of 10,000 lakes.
+This position will join a world-wide team made up of fascinating people in order to help us establish a presence in the land of 10,000 lakes.
 We are looking for people who want to have fun, understand what it means to have a start-up mentality, are passionate about the work Medibio is doing, own their work while successfully collaborating in functional and cross-functional teams.

 The Sr. Data Scientist will assist in the sensing, discovery, and the development of biomarkers related to classification of mental health disorders.
 The role will entail working with clinical and ambulatory sensed data related to physiologic signals and behavior patterns.